Sunday May 26, 2013

 Gastric banding is a restrictive type of weight loss surgery.

-With this method of weight loss surgery, a specially designed gastric band is surgically placed around the upper stomach to create a smaller stomach pouch to reduce the amount of food that the stomach can hold at any one time and a narrower opening that slows the movement of food and increases the feeling of fullness.
-The procedure does not involve any cutting or stapling of the stomach or any bypassing of the intestines as in other weight loss procedures.
+With this method of weight loss surgery, a specially designed gastric band is surgically placed around the upper portion of the stomach.
+The intended effect is to create a smaller stomach pouch that reduces the amount of food that the stomach can hold at any one time and to make a narrower opening that slows the movement of food and increases the feeling of fullness.
+By controlling food intake and hunger sensations, the LAP-BAND acts as a tool to help a person eat less and thus lose weight.

 About The LAP-BAND® System

-The BioEnterics® LAP-BAND® Adjustable Gastric Banding System was designed by an American company, INAMED Health, which was acquired by Allergan, Inc in 2005.
-It was approved by the FDA for use in the United States in June 2001, but has been used in Europe and Australia since 1993.
 The LAP-BAND System consists of an adjustable gastric band, tubing, and an access port.
-It was the first adjustable gastric banding procedure approved for use in the United States and is currently the fastest-growing form of weight loss surgery.
-The LAP-BAND provides obese individuals with an effective method of weight loss surgery that is healthier, safer, and less traumatic than other surgical procedures such as gastric bypass or stomach stapling.
+It was the first adjustable gastric banding procedure approved for use in the United States and is a popular type of weight loss surgery.
+The LAP-BAND provides individuals affected by obesity with an effective method of weight loss surgery that is healthier, safer, and less traumatic than other surgical procedures such as gastric bypass or stomach stapling.

 How is the LAP-BAND® Installed?

-The LAP-BAND is installed by a bariatric surgeon using minimally invasive laparoscopic surgery techniques.
-Laparoscopic surgery, the method of operating through a few small incisions, offers the advantages of reduced pain, quicker recovery, and a shorter hospital stay than open surgery in which the abdominal wall is cut open.
-The band is placed around the upper part of the stomach and is connected to the access port beneath the skin with tubing.
-The surgery usually takes less than one hour to perform and may even be performed as an out-patient procedure.
+The LAP-BAND is placed into the body by a bariatric surgeon using minimally invasive laparoscopic surgery techniques.
+Laparoscopic surgery is the method of operating through a few small incisions and offers the advantages of reduced pain, quicker recovery, and a shorter hospital stay than open surgery (when the abdominal wall is cut open with one large incision).

 How does the LAP-BAND® Work?